carpentries/instructor-training/_extras/checkout.md

     Software/Data instructor is meeting and talking with other instructors in the community.

 3. Practicing and confirming the skills you need to teach on your own.
-Before signing up for a workshop, you can have the practice of preparing a lesson and doing a brief session of live coding.
+Before signing up for a workshop, you will have practiced preparing a lesson and doing a brief session of live coding.

 We would like to get everyone through this process within two months of training.
 Anyone who has not completed within 90 days should [contact us](mailto:{{ site.email }})
 to discuss reasons and options.

+Although all instructors must complete these three steps, there are some differences depending on whether you are qualifying as a Data Carpentry or Software Carpentry instructor.
+These differences are noted below.

-## Part 1: Submit a Small Change to One of Our Lessons
+## Part 1: Submit a Small Contribution to One of Our Lessons
 <a name="lesson-change"></a>

 Our lessons are maintained and improved by the people who teach them,